-Both observers and FSMA vessels will also have the opportunity to provide direct feedback on trips.
+Both observers and vessel operators will have the opportunity to provide direct feedback on trips.
 Observer's feedback on the trip will primarily be picked up through the debriefing process.
 Vessels will be provided with a dedicated form to provide feedback on the observer's performance, as well as report any suspected breaches of the Code of Conduct for further investigation.